-The aim of this Module is to provide the student with a working knowledge of the computer arts production techniques and practices required to design and visually communicate concepts for games.
+The aim of this Module is to provide students with a working knowledge of 2D and 3D game art production practices relevant to the development of digital games.

 By the end of this module the student should be able to:

-1. Utilise a range of computer arts software packages to produce 2D, 3D, and animated assets suitable for application in previsualisation
+3. Utilise a range of digital arts packages to produce 2D and 3D assets suitable for application in game development.

 Teaching and Learning Work Loads

 |Teaching and Learning Method||Hours|

 SCQF Level - The Scottish Credit and Qualifications Framework provides an indication of the complexity of award qualifications and associated learning and operates on an ascending numeric scale from Levels 1-12 with SCQF Level 10 equating to a Scottish undergraduate Honours degree.

 Credit Value – The total value of SCQF credits for the module.
 20 credits are the equivalent of 10 ECTS credits.
 A full-time student should normally register for 60 SCQF credits per semester.